How do I tell the guy what I want done with my load which is hanging from his crane?

 With a good signalman’s perception of the crane operating parameters, here’s the four signals that’ll put your load on target quick and easy:

 - STOP.
 The one of the four nearly everybody already knows instinctively… STOP!
 You simply place your open hand horizontally to the side about waist high, palm down.
-Move your palm sideways in a back and forth sweeping motion for an emergency stop.
+Move your palm sideways in a back and forth sweeping motion.
+Use both arms for an emergency stop.
 Don’t do emergency stop every time the load goes a little past where you wanted it.
 The load is moving, so the signalman wants to be thinking ahead and signaling in plenty of time for a smooth, controlled slow down to stop over the target… The way you want your load handled!

 “I prefer my signalman to rarely or never use the STOP signal.
 To be efficient and do it all day, TRY THIS: As your load approaches within a few feet of the destination use the SLOWLY signal (place your other hand near the active signaling hand, palm open and toward the active signal).
 Then, as the load approaches within inches of the target, deliberately drop your arms to your sides, ceasing crane signals.
 Or deliberately change to a hoist down slowly signal if you are ready to place the load.
 The point is, since the operator is going to smoothly stop the load when he no longer sees a signal, to just stop signaling is a highly efficient, clear, and safe way to place a load!” -zane